mathycoder/gradebook/spec.md

 For example, the gradebook table is used with slight modifications on both klasses/show and learning_targets/show, with only different arguments passed into a partial to make that happen.
 Also, many helper methods prevent repetitive code.

-- [ ] Limited logic in controllers
+- [x] Limited logic in controllers

+Logic happens in the Models.
+The controllers are "skinny."

-- [ ] Views use helper methods if appropriate
+- [x] Views use helper methods if appropriate

+For example, the header uses an assortment of Rails and custom helper methods to make the code more readable.

-- [ ] Views use partials if appropriate
+- [x] Views use partials if appropriate

+The partial for a gradebook table shows up in multiple places.
+Each CRUD resource uses the same form partial for /new and /edit